MatthewHolsten/sba-loan-analysis/API/README.md

-# API Created for SBA Loan Risk Analyis
+# API Created for SBA Loan Risk Analyis Project

 ## Information
 This API was created as part of our project [here](https://github.com/MatthewHolsten/sba-loan-risk-analysis).